 - Electronic travel photos

 - Thicker, glossy printer paper

 - A foam applicator

-I purchased my friend’s coasters at a thrift store and found tiles online.
-I cleaned both before applying glue.
+I purchased my friend’s coasters at a thrift store, found tiles online, and cleaned both before applying glue.

 I selected electronic photos to use and printed 4”x6” copies on thicker, glossy printer paper.

 Using the cutting mat, cutting utensil, and ruler, I cropped each photocopy into 4”x4” squares.

 I poured a nickle-size amount of glue on a tile and spread it out evenly, using the foam applicator.